 This post shows how to make Instant Pot hard boiled eggs by using the 5-5-5 method.
 Make a great, high protein breakfast/snack - and they're easy to peel!

-The Instant Pot cooks eggs fabulously!
+The Instant Pot makes cooking hard boiled eggs so easy!
 Once you make Instant Pot hard boiled eggs, you'll never go back.
 This method is 10 times easier than trying to make them on the stove.
 As long as you follow this method, you'll perfectly hard boil your eggs and make them easy to peel each and every time.
 These are great to make in a big batch every few days for a quick, high-protein snack or breakfast.

 The only real accessory (besides an Instant Pot, obviously; mine is a 6 quart Instant Pot) that you might not have for this tutorial is a silicone trivet.
 This is not a super expensive accessory, but is really great to have to boil eggs in an Instant Pot.
 You can use the metal rack that comes with most models, but it usually results in more burned edges and cracks in shells.
 The silicone is a little softer on the shells and allow better distribution of heat.
 (This is a similar model, for some reason I can't find the exact one I have; but this is almost identical.)
 If you have a silicone steamer basket, that works as well!